aakansha113/ToDo-Docker-Webapp/README.md

-## Below is a ready-to-use README.md you can drop into your app/ fSimple Frontend App.It describes the project, explains each file, and gives clear, step-by-step instructions for running locally and with Docker
+# Below is a ready-to-use README.md you can drop into your app/ Simple Frontend App.It describes the project, explains each file, and gives clear, step-by-step instructions for running locally and with Docker

 A tiny static frontend app (HTML, CSS, JS) with a Dockerfile so you can build and run it inside a container.